solutionstack/Linda/README.md

 Its built over PHP's PDO, so enabling multi data-server access, and safe transactions.

-# Using Linda as an ORM
+# Using Linda
-The first thing in setting up Linda to as an ORM is editing the Linda.inc file, this file contains database connection parameters/constants.
+The first thing in setting up Linda is editing the Linda.inc file, this file contains database connection parameters/constants.
 The file contains the following constants, edit to your needs